 For me what works best is to enjoy the highs from the good kicks.
 And then to spend time doggedly working on my weak areas.

-In taekwondo perseverance really does seem to be the key.
+really does seem to be the key.

 Thanks again for getting in touch

 PS When you say 'Jump High Kick' what kick are you doing?
 I wonder if it's an axe (chop) or front kick at the top of the jump?

 Let us know as terminology varies all over the world and we'd love everyone to be clear :-)Sevastian's Repsone

 Jump High Kick is where you jump up, pull your back knee to your chest, then front kick with your front leg.